ashutoshraj01/REACT_SETUP_W-O_CRA/README.md

 9. Create an index.js file at the root of project.
 This will act as entry point for our webpack.

 10. Create a file called webpack.config.js at the root of project and add the following code.
 On a higher note, this file contains configs that takes care of bundling the files into one single file and setting up the dev server.

+11. Create a file called .babelrc at the root.